valentinashvetsova01/ml-dl-projects/README.md

 ## Running the Projects

 The notebooks were developed in Google Colab and can also be run locally in Jupyter.
-Each project README contains its own notebook and Colab links.
+Each project README contains its own notebook.

-Replace `YOUR_USERNAME` and `YOUR_REPOSITORY` in the Colab links after uploading the repository to GitHub.